How to write a PhD thesis

 at Ecole polytechnique

-Writing a PhD thesis is daunting… You have been in the lab working on a piece of research for several years, you have devoted your life to your subject and now it’s time to start putting all your hard work down onto paper.
-To make it worse, it will be critiqued and marked by a jury of experts in your subject who won’t let you off lightly.
-The pressure is on to present your research in its best light.
+Writing a PhD thesis is a colossal task… If you are setting out to write one, than you have no doubt been working on a piece of research for several months if not years.
+You have no doubt devoted your life to your subject: now it’s time to start putting all your hard work down onto paper.
+To make it worse, it will be critiqued and marked by a jury of experts in your subject.
+No pressure at all!
+All the more reason to know how to present your research in its best light.

 A PhD dissertation has a page count in the region of 200-300 pages and will take no less than three months of your time to complete.
-Even the bravest of us are intimated by the idea of embarking on such a mammoth task: planning, writing, editing, illustrations, figures, proofreading and supervisor feedback are just a few of the landmarks you will have to overcome.
-Do you feel like there is no time to lose but you have no idea where to start?
+Even the bravest of us are intimated by the idea.
+Planning, writing, editing, illustrations, figures, proofreading and supervisor feedback are just a few of the mountains you will have to climb.
+How do you get started?
+And what make a good thesis dissertation?

-Earlier this year, we sent one of our science writing coaches to the prestigious Ecole polytechnique to train nine PhD candidates how to write a thesis dissertation in English.
+Last month, we sent one of our science writing coaches to the prestigious Ecole polytechnique to train nine PhD candidates how to write a thesis dissertation in English.
 Designed for an international audience, this training course incorporates all the skills required to effectively complete the document.
-PhD candidates learnt how to identify the expectations of their jury, how to plan for the months ahead, what a good thesis looks like, how to write efficiently about complex ideas in English, how to successfully edit or proofread their own work and much more…
+PhD candidates learnt how to identify the expectations of their jury, plan for the months ahead, pick out the characteristics of a good thesis, write efficiently about complex ideas in English, successfully edit or proofread their own work and much more…

-This three-day course is packed full of techniques and custom-built exercises that can improve every part of your thesis from start to finish.
+This three-day course is packed full of techniques and custom-built exercises to help participants write and re-write certain parts of their manuscript.
 Participants enjoyed a range of different examples and extracts from existing theses to learn how to make their own work better.
 Now, they have all the skills they need to produce a polished final draft in several months’ time.